mmistakes/minimal-mistakes/_drafts/2023-04-15-functional-error-handling-in-kotlin.md

 	at in.rcard.MainKt.main(Main.kt)
 ```

 Fair enough.
-The exception is thrown outside the `try-catch` block, and it bubbles up to the main method.
+The exception is thrown outside the `try-catch` block and bubbles up to the `main` method.

-One of the main principle functional programming is referential transparency, which states that a function should always return the same result when called with the same arguments.
+One of the main principles of functional programming is referential transparency, which states that a function should always return the same result when called with the same arguments.
 In other words, a function should not have any side effects.
-One of the corollary of this principle is that an expression can be replaced with its value without changing the program's behavior.
+One of the results of this principle is that an expression can be replaced with its value without changing the program's behavior.

 Let's try it on our program.
 If we substitute the `jobs.findById(42)` expression to the `job` variable in the `retrieveSalary`method, we get the following code: